Sighery/i3-volume-archbuild/README.md

 and uploaded as an artifact to that run.

-The PKGBUILD and other necessary files are simply taken from the [AUR entry][AUR spotify].
+The PKGBUILD and other necessary files are simply taken from the [AUR entry][AUR i3-volume].
 AUR entries are just Git repositories.
 As such, they can be set as submodules of this repository.

 Keeping the submodule updated is then up to [GitHub-native Dependabot][].
 Any updates to the AUR entry repository will trigger Dependabot to update this